 If you were hurt in a car accident and bad weather was a factor, securing skilled legal counsel is essential to protecting your rights.
 Hale & Monico understands that accidents can be complicated for a number of reasons, which is why we work hard to get to the bottom of who is liable.
 You can count on us to demand the compensation you need.

-How To Know When Weather Might Be A Factor
+How To Know When Inclement Weather Might Be A Factor in an Accident

-Here are some common weather conditions and how they could affect liability in your accident case:
+Here are some common weather conditions in Chicago and how they could affect liability in your accident case:

 Rain.
 Precipitation decreases visibility and makes the roads slicker.
 Oil on the surface of a roadway does not mix with water, and the consequences can prove tragic.
 Drivers need to allow more space between vehicles and slower speeds so they can decrease speed more easily.